cozy/cozy.github.io/docs/install/manual.arch.md

 ## TODO

-Cozy also requires a SMTP server (or relay).
+- Cozy also requires a SMTP server (or relay).
+- Let's encrypt certificate to avoid the auto-signed certificate